 If your senior mom or dad is a veteran, they may be eligible for Veterans Administrations benefits to partially or fully cover the costs of long-term care.
 Veterans or their surviving spouses can qualify for VA benefits provided that they spent more than 90 days in the service with at least one day served during a time of military conflict.

-For more information, please call our Wichita, KS, office today.
+For more information, please contact our Wichita, KS, office today.
 Our friendly client care coordinators are more than happy to answer any question you might have and provide information about our affordable home care services.
 Comfort Keepers are here to help!